A fraudulent technique where the same digital currency is spent more than once, exploiting the digital nature of cryptocurrency transactions.

 A malicious actor sends a payment to a merchant, and then, almost simultaneously, sends another transaction using the same coins to another address they control.
 This could potentially defraud the merchant if both transactions are validated by the network.

 Double spending typically requires a congested network, features that allow for transaction replacement, and time pressure on the part of the recipient.
 Congested networks can lead to miners having different transactions in their mempools, enabling the acceptance of conflicting transactions.
-Features like Replace-by-Fee (RBF) can be exploited to replace unconfirmed transactions, facilitating double spending.
+Features like Replace-by-Fee (RBF) in Bitcoin can be exploited to replace unconfirmed transactions, facilitating double spending.

 If a network is congested and a user sends two transactions using the same coins — one to a merchant and another to an address they control — different miners might validate each transaction, leading to a double spend.